 If your online privacy and security are valuable to you, then yes, you should pay for a VPN subscription.
 There are plenty of free VPN services you can use.
-Still, my honest advice would be to avoid free services since they may be schemes (just like lifetime VPN subscriptions) and may put your security and privacy at risk, as such services may keep connection logs, and their performance is questionable.
+Still, my honest advice would be to avoid free VPN services since they may be scams (just like lifetime VPN subscriptions) and may put your security and privacy at risk, as such services may keep connection logs, and their performance is questionable.

 Premium VPNs are not that expensive.
 Actually, their price worth every penny since they put on the table impressive features, and the ultra-secure VPN protocols help you rest assured you surf free and safe from all your devices.

 The VPN market is pretty generous to internet users looking to secure their connection and enjoy private internet access.
 There are a handful of premium VPNs that work magic on providing military-grade encryption to your online connection and the ability to change your IP address within seconds.

 When it comes to the combo between performance, the number of servers, the VPN protocols selection, and the advanced VPN features, my top picks are: